 A filter set consists of one or more filter rules.
 Usually, you would group related rules, for example, all the rules for NetBIOS, into a single set and give it a descriptive name.
 You can configure up to twelve filter sets with six rules in each set, for a total of 72 filter rules in the system.

-17.2 Configuring a Filter Set
+22.2 Configuring a Filter Set for the Prestige

 To configure a filter set, follow the steps shown next.